MTang0728/Haptic-Feedback-System/README.md

 * A total number of 5 pairs of sensor and motors are to be used.
 For the purpose of testing, only one pair has been built so far.

 For the second half of the loop:
+- This part is done physiologically with the efferent neural pathway.
+- Different dermatonal regions pick up the vibrations their relative intensity
+- Patient CNS will process information, and use this feedback to modulate the applied force

 UPDATE
-The FSR was desensitized due to execessive loads during testing.
+- The FSR was desensitized due to execessive loads during testing.
 A potentiometer was used temporarily to simulate a changing load.

+** March 19
+- updated README.md
+- the system now includes an OLED to display relevant information: Applied force in N, vibration lvl.